+Selected topics in junior-level natural sciences according to the needs and interests of the students.
+3310 Physical Science Studies (3-1-4) Prerequisite: Admission to Teacher Education Program and two semesters of natural science (6-8 hours), lab-based courses preferred.
+Laboratory fee required: \$30.
 An integrated lecture/laboratory course emphasizing major topics in chemistry, materials science and physics and their applications in society and to science education.
 3311 Earth and Environmental Science Studies (3-1-4) Prerequisite: Admission to Teacher Education Program and two semesters of natural science (6-8 hours), lab-based courses preferred.
 Laboratory fee required: \$30.
 An integrated lecture/laboratory course emphasizing major topics in earth science and environmental science and their applications in society and to science education.
 3312 Life Science Studies (3-1-4) Prerequisite: Admission to Teacher Education Program and two semesters of natural science (6-8 hours), lab-based courses preferred.
 Laboratory fee required: \$30.
 An integrated lecture/laboratory course emphasizing principal areas of the life sciences and their applications in society and to science education.
-Graduate Courses 6301 Selected Topics in Earth and Environmental Science (3-3-0) Prerequisite: Graduate Standing Possible topics include alternate energy resources, urbanization vs. environmental quality, geological evolution, and special investigations in an area of earth or environmental science.
-6311 Selected Topics in Life Science (3-3-0) Prerequisite: Graduate Standing Possible topics include economic botany, bioengineering, genetic-related health problems, plant physiology, nutrition and health, and special investigations in an area of life science.
-6321 Selected Topics in Physical Science (3-3-0) Prerequisite: Graduate Standing Possible topics include physical measurements in the environment, applications of classical and modern physics, properties and uses of modern materials, production and properties of common industrial chemicals, and special investigations in an area of physical science.
-6331 Selected Topics in Advanced Geology and Physics (3-3-0) Prerequisite: Graduate Standing Plate tectonics, exploration and production of energy resources, classical and modern physics, environmental modeling, physics of the atmosphere, and advanced investigative methods in geology and physics.
-PED (Professional Education) 3301 Introduction to Exceptional Education (3-3-0) Prerequisite: Admission to Teacher Education program.
-An introduction to exceptionalities among children with emphasis on prevalence, causes, assessment, characteristics and educational considerations.
-Additional topics include: legal factors in special education, bilingualism, parents and families and current trends and issues.
+Graduate Courses 6301 Special Topics in Earth and Environmental Science (3-3-0) Prerequisite: Graduate Standing Possible topics include alternate energy resources, urbanization vs. environmental quality, geological evolution, and special investigations in an area of earth or environmental science.
+6311 Special Topics in Life Science (3-3-0) Prerequisite: Graduate Standing Possible topics include economic botany, bioengineering, geneticrelated health problems, plant physiology, nutrition and health, and special investigations in an area of life science.
+6321 Special Topics in Physical Science (3-3-0) Prerequisite: Graduate Standing Possible topics include physical measurements in the environment, applications of classical and modern physics, properties and uses of modern materials, production and properties of common industrial chemicals, and special investigations in an area of physical science.
+6331 Special Topics in Advanced Geology and Physics (3-3-0) Prerequisite: Graduate Standing Plate tectonics, exploration and production of energy resources, classical and modern physics, environmental modeling, physics of the atmosphere, and advanced investigative methods in geology and physics.
+PED (Professional Education) 3301 Introduction to Special Populations (3-3-0) Prerequisite: SOSE 3306.

+An introduction to exceptionalities among children with emphasis on prevalence, assessment, characteristics, classroom management, and other educational considerations.
+Additional topics include legal factors in special education, bilingualism, parents and families, and current trends and issues.
 3302 Teaching Middle School Mathematics 4 - 8 (3-3-0) Prerequisite: MATH 3321, 3322.